 Employer contribution rates are expressed as a percentage of the earnable salary of active members.
-In 2021, state and local employers contributed at a rate of 14.0 percent of earnable salary and public safety and law enforcement employers contributed at 18.1 percent.
+In 2022, state and local employers contributed at a rate of 14.0 percent of earnable salary and public safety and law enforcement employers contributed at 18.1 percent.
 These are the maximum employer contribution rates permitted by the Ohio Revised Code.
 Active member contributions do not fund health care.

 Each year, the OPERS Board determines the portion of the employer contribution rate that will be set aside to fund health care plans.
-The portion of employer contributions allocated to health care for members in the Traditional Pension Plan and Combined Plan was 0 percent during calendar year 2021.
+The portion of employer contributions allocated to health care for members in the Traditional Pension Plan and Combined Plan was 0 percent during calendar year 2022.
 The OPERS Board is also authorized to establish rules for the retiree or their surviving beneficiaries to pay a portion of the health care provided.
 Payment amounts vary depending on the number of covered dependents and the coverage selected.
-The employer contribution as a percentage of covered payroll deposited into the RMA for participants in the Member-Directed Plan for 2021 was 4.0 percent.
+The employer contribution as a percentage of covered payroll deposited into the RMA for participants in the Member-Directed Plan for 2022 was 4.0 percent.

 Employer contribution rates are actuarially determined and are expressed as a percentage of covered payroll.
-The Authority's contractually required contribution was \$0 for 2021.
+The Authority's contractually required contribution was \$0 for 2022.
+Of this amount, \$0 is reported as an intergovernmental payable

-OPEB (Assets) Liabilities, OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEB
+OPEB Liabilities or Asset, OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEB

-The net OPEB liability and total OPEB liability for OPERS were determined by an actuarial valuation as of December 31, 2019, rolled forward to the measurement date of December 31, 2020, by incorporating the expected value of health care cost accruals, the actual health care payment, and interest accruals during the year.
-The Authority's proportion of the net OPEB liability was based on the Authority's share of contributions to the retirement plan relative to the contributions of all participating entities.
+The net OPEB liability or asset and total OPEB liability or asset for OPERS were determined by an actuarial valuation as of December 31, 2020, rolled forward to the measurement date of December 31, 2021, by incorporating the expected value of health care cost accruals, the actual health care payment, and interest accruals during the year.
+The Authority's proportion of the net OPEB liability or asset was based on the Authority's share of contributions to the retirement plan relative to the contributions of all participating entities.
 Following is information related to the proportionate share and OPEB expense:

 OPERS

-2021 2020
+2022 2021

 Proportion of the net OPEB

-liability - prior measurement date 0.001809% 0.001819%
+liability - prior measurement date 0.001792% 0.001809%

 Proportion of the net OPEB

-liability - current measurement date 0.001792% 0.001809%
+liability or asset - current measurement date 0.001567 % 0.001792%

-Change in proportionate share - 0.000017 % - 0.00010 %
+Change in proportionate share - 0.000225 % - 0.000017 %

 Proportionate share of the net

-OPEB liability (asset) (\$31,926) \$249,870
+OPEB liability (asset) (\$49,081) (\$31,926)

-OPEB expense (\$181,648) \$43,827
+OPEB expense (\$45,300) (\$181,648)